 - Turtle Beach – Ear Force XO One Amplified Gaming Headset

-1. Turtle Beach Stealth 600 Gaming Headset
+1. Turtle Beach Stealth 700 Gen 2 Gaming Headset

 2. Turtle Beach Ear Force Elite 800 Headset

-And Turtle Beach has taken a proactive stance to making sure that competitive gamers can communicate clearly and effectively.
-Dynamic Chat Boost makes it easier for you to hear others and others to hear you, and mic monitoring means you can hear your voice in your ear so you don't end up shouting right into the mic.
+And Turtle Beach has taken a proactive stance to make sure that competitive gamers can communicate clearly and effectively.
+Dynamic Chat Boost makes it easier for you to hear others and for others to hear you, and mic monitoring means you can hear your voice in your ear so you don't end up shouting right into the mic.
 There's even a magnetic stand for much easier wireless charging.

 3. Turtle Beach Ear Force Recon 50 Gaming Headset